Sonat-Consulting/fagdag-pico8/slides_in_revealjs/pico8-tables.md

 # Disclaimer
 ::: nonincremental
-- pico-8 games are written in a subset Lua
+- pico-8 games are written in a Lua _subset_
 - table to Lua is roughly what list is to Lisp
 :::